Brood X: Off-cycle emergences

-Significant numbers of periodical cicadas, believed to be Brood X emergents that were four years early, appeared throughout the brood's range in 2000 and in the Baltimore, Maryland-Washington, D.C. area in May 2017.
+Significant numbers of periodical cicadas, believed to be Brood X emergents that were one year and four years early, appeared in the Baltimore, Maryland–Washington, D.C. area in May 2017 and throughout the brood's range in 2000.
+Stragglers emerged in the Baltimore, Maryland–Washington, D.C. area in May 2025, four years after the brood's major emergence in 2021.

 Popular culture

 During a year that Brood X emerged and Ogden Nash was living in Baltimore, The New Yorker magazine published Nash's June 12, 1936, poem Locust-Lovers, Attention!.
 Nash's 1938 collection I'm a Stranger Here Myself reprinted the humorous verse.
 His poem The Sunset Years of Samuel Pride mentions the 17–year cyclical swarms of the "locusts".

-Bob Dylan's song Day of the Locusts in his 1970 album New Morning refers to the Brood X cicadas that were noisily present in Princeton, New Jersey in June 1970 when Dylan received an honorary degree from Princeton University.
+Bob Dylan's song "Day of the Locusts" from his 1970 album New Morning refers to the Brood X cicadas that were noisily present in Princeton, New Jersey in June 1970 when Dylan received an honorary degree from Princeton University.

 When Brood X re-emerged in 1987, President Ronald Reagan proclaimed in a radio address: "Like the cicadas, the big spenders are hatching out again and threatening to overrun Congress."
-He then asked his listeners to support a balanced budget amendment and the line item veto to “make the cicadas in Congress go back underground.”
+He then asked his listeners to support a balanced budget amendment and the line item veto to "make the cicadas in Congress go back underground."

 Brood X next emerged in 2004.
 During that year's presidential election campaign, the Republican National Committee placed on the web an advertisement that compared Democratic candidate John Kerry to a periodical cicada.
-The ad portrayed a cicada’s face changing into a picture of a confused-looking Kerry while stating: Every 17 years, cicadas emerge, morph out of their shell, and change their appearance.
-Like a cicada, Senator Kerry would like to shed his Senate career and morph into a fiscal conservative, a centrist Democrat opposed to taxes, strong on defense.”
+The ad portrayed a cicada's face changing into a picture of a confused-looking Kerry while stating: Every 17 years, cicadas emerge, morph out of their shell, and change their appearance.
+Like a cicada, Senator Kerry would like to shed his Senate career and morph into a fiscal conservative, a centrist Democrat opposed to taxes, strong on defense."

 Nate Powell's 2008 graphic novel Swallow Me Whole thanks "brood X cicadae of 2004" on its acknowledgments page.
 His book's front cover and last page contain cartoons depicting cicada swarms.

 In 2015, singer-songwriter Keith M. Lyndaker Schlabach recorded the song Cicadance at the Rolling Ridge Study Retreat Community (RRSRC) near Harpers Ferry, West Virginia.
 The song's background contains a field recording of the sound that Brood X produced at the RRSRC during its 2004 emergence.
 The song, which celebrates the brood, also references the brood's most recent prior emergence in 1987.

 During the brood's 2021 emergence, country singer Toby T. Swift released the novelty song Cicada Love Call in Nashville, Tennessee.
 The song, which Swift first wrote during the brood's 2004 emergence, compares to a cicada a woman who is trying to re-join her reluctant ex-husband after leaving him for another man 17 years earlier.